jotaalvim/QForms/README.md

 - title              # first line of config

 - id: <name>
-  t: <field>
+  t: <field>         # Type - indicates the html element
-  o:                 # Optional - List of options
+  o:                 # Options - List of options
     - <option1>
     - <option2>

-  h: <description>   # Optional - Helper, description
+  h: <description>   # Helper - provide a description
-  r: <bool>          # Optional - Required, force user to fill this element
+  r: <bool>          # Required - force user to fill this element
 ```

-You can have 4 different types of `field` that represent a
+You can have 4 different types of fields that represent a
-different html elemment
+different html elemment.

 ```
 str   : text box